Code-Institute-Submissions/dsouths-rockpaperscissors---P2/README.md

 * <b>Paper</b> beats <b>Rock</b>
 * <b>Scissors</b> beats <b>Paper</b>

-The user/computer increments by 1 each time they win & does not increment if they draw or lose a game.
+The user/computer score increments by 1 each time they win & does not increment if they draw or lose a game.
+The first to 10 points wins!

 <h2>Features</h2>
 I plan to include the following features: